owncloud-archive/documentation/admin_manual/installation/examples/lets_encrypt/apache.rst

 The OpenSSL command may take a quite a while to complete, so please be patient.

 You can place the certificate into any directory of your choice.
-We recommend ``/etc/apache2/`` in this guide, just for sakes of simplicity.
+We recommend ``/etc/apache2/`` in this guide, just for the sake of simplicity.

 ::